Jakub-Konkol/RutgersThesisTemplate/README.md

  changes you will need to make to `main.tex` to use this template for your own thesis.

  ### RUTitle options
- The import of RUTitle (line 25) takes several options which will adjust the document as appropriate for terminology and format.
+ The import of RUTitle ([line 33](https://github.com/Jakub-Konkol/RutgersThesisTemplate/blob/main/main.tex#L33)) takes several options which will adjust the document as appropriate for terminology and format.

 To choose the field of engineering, replace ``CBE`` with any of the following: